 Scenario Workshop Expectations: Your planning lifestyle

 Many of the uncertainties faced in scenario planning will end up with values in plausible futures that create discomfort for participants.
 “I can’t imagine that ever happening.”
-But someone on the team did imagine.
+But someone on the team did imagine it.

 It is almost impossible for someone to go through a scenario planning process and come out the other end with the same confidence, even hubris, about knowing for certain what will happen in the future.
 Scenario planning sows healthy second-guessing.